04 May SHCC Meeting Minutes – May 2005

 Tina Ottesen offered to host the part at her house.
 It will be held on the weekend prior to the Labor Day weekend.

-Amendments, from June 1, 2005.
+From June 1, 2005.
 Dolores Donohoo was excused.
 The section for the announcement for the Lights-On celebration should read as follows: Thanks to Armand Johansen, the Sugar House Commons, and the Sugar House Merchants, the Saliva Sisters will give a free concert at the Sugar House Commons on May 21st.
 This event is to celebrate the installation of the new streetlights in Sugar House.
-The new lights were made possible through the RDA and public & private partnerships.
+The new lights were made possible through the RDA and public & private partnerships